 Well, in the Backbone team, we believe that all teams should be able to benefit from issue synchronization.
 That’s why if you install Backbone Issue Sync on your Jira, you can now sync with Jira instances where Backbone isn’t installed – allowing Jira-to-Jira collaboration even in the most restrictive of scenarios.

 To start syncing with Jiras where Backbone isn’t installed, you just need to:

-- get a license for your Jira at the Atlassian Marketplace
+- Get a license for your Jira from the Atlassian Marketplace

 … it really is as simple as that.
 Now with your Backbone remote license, you can synchronize issues with any remote Jira – you just need an admin's permission.
 The sync works with full functionality, and you can sync with who you want, when you want.